Tran-Antoine/MarioKart/README.md

 The purpose of this 2D Game is to reach three times the end of the circuit.
 To move and rotate the robot, let's see how the pannel works :

-- The circle at the bottom left of the screen helps to move the robot.
+- The circle at the bottom left of the screen helps moving the robot.
 Place a finger around the circle, the angle will be calculated and the robot will move in the right direction.
 The further from the center of the circle you are, the faster the robot will move

 - The two arrows at the bottom right are used to rotate the robot.
 We'll se later the utility of rotating the robot